 signal (II), kill (I)

-The error bit (c-bit) is set if the process does not have the same controlling typewriter and the user is not super-user, or if the process does not exist.
+The error bit (c-bit) is set if the process does not have the same effective user ID and the user is not superuser, or if the process does not exist.
+From C, -1 is returned.